-Summer’s coming (we promise) and here’s a typical scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears terrible sound; drip… drip… drip.
-They glance over to see the household pet licking at a puddle that’s gradually forming on the bathroom floor.
-In a flash: Anxiety, stress, and that sinking feeling.
+Summer’s coming (as hard as it is to believe right now) and here’s a common scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears awful sound; drip… drip… drip.
+They glance over to see the household pet licking at a puddle that’s slowly forming on the dining room floor.
+Suddenly: Anxiety, stress, and that sinking feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the air conditioning equipment may be frozen.
-This can occur anywhere, from Jacksonville to Thailand, regardless of summer heat.
+Not necessarily – it’s the air conditioner of all things.
+This can occur anywhere, from the U.S. to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

-The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Jacksonville area home.
-The two main reasons why the evaporator coil may freeze:
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+There are two primary reasons the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil does not properly disperse the heat, and in essence ‘overcools’ itself.
-The net effect of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly transfer heat, and in essence ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C transformed into an old-school icebox.

-- Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
-It is important that the A/C system is completely OFF.
+- Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+Ensure the A/C system is completely OFF.

-- Confirm that there is nothing restricting the airflow to the system.
+- Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler’s filter as well as any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or drapery.
+Open all the registers completely and confirm that they are not impeded by furniture or curtains.

-- Call Air Engineers Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Service Experts Heating, Air Conditioning & Plumbing.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can lead to an expensive repair.
-When your AC freezes over it can lead to damage to the compressor.
-Replacing your compressor could easily cost as much as a downpayment on a new system.
-In fact, many people are forced to pick between installing a new system vs repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
-Your technician will advise you of the exact cause and how to avoid the issue from occurring in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+This can turn into a costly repair.
+When your unit freezes over it can lead to damage to the compressor.
+Replacing your compressor can cost as much as a downpayment on a new system.
+In fact, many homeowners are forced to decide between installing a new system and repairing the damaged model.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive job.